Who says you have to spend money to get more traffic?

 When you are doing SEO long enough, eventually you find yourself changing your older URLs.

-But if you don’t add a 301 redirect, you’ll lose your rankings.
+However, if you don’t add a 301 redirect, you’ll lose your rankings.

 301 Redirect Code Generator creates the code you’ll need to tell search engines your URLs have changed.